AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

      inherited), and all of whose nondiscriminant component types yield synchronized objects; or

-   * a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.
+   * a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object; or

+   * a private type whose completion yields synchronized objects.

    An object is said to be *synchronized* if it is